AboutWebLLC/unofficial-updater2/README.md

 and [breaks other things](http://www.mischefamily.com/nathan/index.cfm/2009/10/1/hf80171643-Breaks-Application-Specific-Custom-Tag-Paths).

 ### ColdFusion 9.0.1
-All hot fixes and security bulletins published as of June 12, 2012 for ColdFusion 9.0.1 are applied except if they were superseded by a newer patch.
+All hot fixes and security bulletins published as of September 19, 2012 for ColdFusion 9.0.1 are applied except if they were superseded by a newer patch.

+### ColdFusion 9.0.2
+All hot fixes and security bulletins published as of September 19, 2012 for ColdFusion 9.0.2 are applied except if they were superseded by a newer patch.

 ### Additional Notes